banucres/OxfordDictionar/README.md

 prerequisite
   Run this project in intellij Community IDE https://www.jetbrains.com/idea/download/#section=windows

+Attached the video file for the API project.(need VLC player to run this video) OxfordDictionary.webm

   Dependency:
   Note : All the dependencies are in grouped in Pom file(maven)